vcmi/vcmi/docs/modders/Entities_Format/Creature_Format.md

 		"singular" : "Creature",
 		"plural" : "Creatures"
 	},

+	// Biography and information about creature
+	"biography" : "",

 	"level" : 0,

 	// Marks this object as special and not available by default